adryzz/Hokaku/README.md

 # Hokaku

-An OBS plugin that takes RGBA frames from a named pipe and uses them as a source
+An OBS plugin that takes RGBA frames from shared memory and uses them as a source